aldefouw/redcap_cypress_docker/README.md

 ssh-keygen
 ```

-Generating a key is beyond the scope of what this documentation can cover, but please consult GitHub's SSH documentation here for more information:
+Generating a key is beyond the scope of what this documentation can cover.

+Please consult GitHub's SSH documentation for more information:
 https://docs.github.com/en/authentication/connecting-to-github-with-ssh